Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Conclusion

 \section{Conclusion}

-In the paper, we have proposed a novel unsupervised cross-domain transfer learning network architecture for Re-ID task.
-It differs significantly from existing methods in that it can transfer knowledge from the labeled dataset to unlabeled dataset by jointly modelling the domain-shared and domain-specific features.
-Extensive experiments on Market-1501 and DukeMTMC-reID datasets have demonstrated the effectiveness and robustness of the proposed model.
+In the paper, we have proposed a novel unsupervised cross-domain transfer learning network architecture by using attention model for Re-ID task.
+With the attention model based on residual mechanism, it can transfer knowledge from the labeled dataset to the unlabeled dataset by jointly modelling the domain-shared and domain-specific features.
+Moreover, it differs significantly from existing methods in that a soft label loss is proposed to alleviate the negative effect of inaccuracy pseudo labels.
+Extensive experiments on Market-1501, DukeMTMC-reID and MSMT17 datasets have demonstrated the effectiveness and robustness of the proposed model.